politear/scala-style-guide/README.md

   val clientPort = 2000
   ```

-- The excpetion to this rule is for members of classes that get serialized, e.g. during into json or get sent to Elasticsearch.
-These names will use snake_case.
+- *The excpetion to this rule is for members of classes that get serialized, e.g. into json or get sent to Elasticsearch.
+These names will use snake_case.*

 - It is OK to use one-character variable names in small, localized scope.
 For example, "i" is commonly used as the loop index for a small loop body (e.g. 10 lines of code).
 However, do NOT use "l" (as in Larry) as the identifier, because it is difficult to differentiate "l" from "1", "|", and "I".